aikdocs/aikdocs/pool/graduated.md

 This page lists all docs from CNCF graduated projects.

+> If the project has an opened markdown source: &check;, if not &square;

 | Items | Projects   | en URL                                                  | zh URL                                 |
 | ----- | ---------- | ------------------------------------------------------- | -------------------------------------- |
 | Docs  | K8s        | https://kubernetes.io/docs/home/                        | https://kubernetes.io/zh-cn/docs/home/ |